Hope, British Columbia: Chainsaw wood carving

 Hope holds chainsaw wood carving competitions and exhibitions.
-From 4 to 7 September 2008 the Second Annual Hope Chainsaw Carving Competition took place.
 Chainsaw wood carvings are displayed and exhibited throughout the downtown core of Hope.
 Memorial Park in downtown Hope has a display of chainsaw wood carvings.
 Hope is home to carver Pete Ryan, who made a number of the chainsaw wood carvings exhibited in downtown Hope.

 Hope Arts Gallery

 The Hope Arts Gallery exhibits and sells a variety of art by local artists.
 It is located in downtown Hope and has several rooms displaying sculpture, pottery, paintings and drawings, jewellery, fabric arts, basketry, cards and gifts, and photography.
 The gallery is run by volunteers from the Hope Arts Guild.
 The gallery presents ART WALK, a self-guided tour to art and chainsaw wood carvings in Hope.

 Hope Brigade Days

 One of Hope's largest events of the year is Hope Brigade Days, which occurs the weekend after Labour Day every September.
 Events include a parade, fireworks display, midway, chainsaw carving competition, demolition derby, kids' carnival, and 4x4 racing.